Property Size: 375 acres

 The variety of habitats likely supports a diversity of wildlife, including fish, herps, waterfowl, ground-nesting and song birds, and mammals.

-Soil: The soils well-drained loamy sands, as well as muck soils located in the marsh and low areas to the north and west of the lake.
+Soil: There are well-drained loamy sands and muck soils located in the marsh and low areas to the north and west of the lake.

 Topography: The elevation on this site ranges from 848-890 feet above sea level.
 The most significant slopes occur north and northwest of the lake.
 These slopes are long and range from 18-25%, most other slopes are between 2 and 12%.